-Weighing is performed with a microbalance having a readability of 1μg.
-Laboratory quality control checks include lab blanks that are weighed weekly, replicate weighing of control filters, and daily weighing of test weights.
-These checks are detailed below:
+Weighing is performed with a microbalance having a readability of $1\mu g$ or ultrabalance having a readability of 0.5 μg .
+Laboratory quality control checks include weekly intercomparison weighing of lab blanks and test weights, replicate weighing of select filters, and daily weighing of test weights.
+For more information on these, please see TI 251A.